Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Results and Discussion

-Before we analyse equation \eqref{eq:qfull}, let us first find the range of the constant parameter $k$ valid for our double species interlinked model.
-From equation \eqref{eq:ps}, we numerically calculate the values of stationary probability $P$.
-We then plot the variation of $P$ with respect to affinity $\mathcal{A}$ at different values of $k$, as shown in Figure \ref{fig:probdis}.
-We find that $0<P\leq 1$ for $k \geq 0.044$. \\ \\ We now analyse equation \eqref{eq:qfull} in the following two cases.\\ \\ \textbf{Analytical results in Case-I:} In equation \eqref{eq:qfull}, we take the affinities in the first, second and third cycles as $A_I=\mathcal{A}\neq 0$ and $A_{II}=A_{III}=\mathcal{A}=0$.
+We now analyse the equation \eqref{eq:qfull} in two different cases.
+First, we consider that only the affinity in the first cycle is non-zero, while that in the remaining two cycles are zeroes.
+Second, we consider that all the affinities in the three cycles are non-zeroes.
+The reason for studying these two cases is to investigate the thermodynamic costs for different situations of the interlinking mechanism.\\

+\textbf{Analytical results of Case-I:} In equation \eqref{eq:qfull}, we take the affinities in the three cycles as $A_I=\mathcal{A}\neq 0$ and $A_{II}=A_{III}=0$.
 This means that the reactions in the second and third cycles are in equilibrium.
-Dividing the product $Q_a^{full}$ by the number of states $(n=4)$, we get \\
+Dividing by the number of states $(n=4)$, we get the thermodynamic cost of equation \eqref{eq:qfull} as,